-These Baked Honey Garlic Chicken Wings are a healthier alternative to fried wings and make the perfect game day snack.
+These crispy Baked Honey Garlic Chicken Wings are a healthier alternative to fried wings and make the perfect game day snack.

 For as long as I can recall, chicken wings go hand in hand with football and game day snacking.
 That’s why I decided to make a recipe that was baked, instead of fried and dipped in butter without losing the flavor.
 These Baked Honey Garlic Chicken Wings did not disappoint.